shyakx/Greenov-Africa/README.md

 ## Team

-This project is maintained and developed by the GREENOV LTD team:
+This project is maintained and developed by the Greenov Africa team:

 - **[NDAYISABA PATRICK]** - [Founder and CEO] - [image.png]
 - **[DUSHIMIMANA Olivier]** - [Co-Founder] - [Brief description or responsibilities]